 Porsche 911 GT3 (996):

 A solid hardcore Porsche 911.
 Values have been increasing, though not as much as the later 997 GT3s.
 You can still find a decent 996 GT3 in the $70,000 range.
-Just keep in mind that their over a decade old now, and will likely need some work done.
+Just keep in mind that they’re over a decade old now, and will likely need some work done.

 For those pushing their budget